 Where Should You Place a Stop Loss on a Trendline?

 Bounce trades: stop goes just beyond the trendline (give it room for a wick).
-In FX, that might be 10–20 pips on some pairs, but it should be based on structure and volatility, not a fixed number.
+In FX, that might be 10–20 pips on some pairs, but it should be based on structure and volatility.

 Break/retest trades: stop goes beyond the retest swing high/low, not right on the line.

 If volatility expands (London open, CPI, FOMC), tighten your trading, not your stop.
-Either widen the stop and size down, or just skip it.
+Either widen the stop and size down, or skip the trade.

 How Do You Calculate Position Size for Trendline Trades?